graphprotocol/graph-improvement-proposals/gips/0081-indexing-payments.md

 - Gateways send indexing agreements to indexers that best serve the needs of their consumers.
 - Indexers accept (on-chain) agreements that meet their criteria and start indexing.
 - On a regular basis:
-  - Indexers collect payment for their work, by posting on-chain the original agreement, a Proof of Indexing (PoI) and the amount of work done for that period.
+  - Indexers collect payment for their work, by posting on-chain the original agreement, a Proof of Indexing (POI) and the amount of work done for that period.
-  - Gateways monitor the QoS per open agreement and assess if they need to cancel (on-chain) any of them.
+  - Gateways monitor the serving characteristics per open agreement and assess if they need to cancel (on-chain) any of them.

 This solution aims to:

-- compensate indexers based on the amount of work they perform.
+- Compensate indexers based on the amount of work they perform.
-- allow indexers to gracefully exit the agreement if it can't be fully fulfilled.
+- Allow indexers to gracefully exit the agreement if it can't be fully fulfilled.
-- cap the amount payers will spend on indexing.
+- Cap the amount payers will spend on indexing.
 Though they might spend but get no service back if the cap is too low.
-- incentivize sufficient QoS by awarding agreements to indexers that provide it.
+- Incentivize sufficient serving characteristics by awarding agreements to indexers that match them.
-- provide sufficient transparency and flexibility for gateways, so that they can abstract the complexity and provide simpler pricing to subgraph developers
+- Provide sufficient transparency and flexibility for gateways, so they can abstract the complexity and provide simpler pricing to subgraph developers.

 ### Indexing Indexer Selection Algorithm (IISA)

 As mentioned above, gateways get to choose who they work with.
-In Horizon, gateways can be run be any protocol participant and they get to decide how to implement the indexer selection.
-Nevertheless we propose that a good IISA needs to consider QoS, available stake (with delegation), and other parameters to find the optimal balance between QoS, load-balancing, economic security and price.
+In Horizon, gateways can be run be any protocol participant and they get to decide how to implement their indexer selection.
+Nevertheless we propose that a good IISA needs to consider Quality of Service (QoS), available stake (with delegation), and other parameters to find the optimal balance between QoS, load-balancing, economic security and price.

 ### Arbitration and disputes

-Since collections are tied to "amount of work done" and this is reported by the indexers themselves, there needs to be a mechanism to punish malicious reporting.
-We propose here to use slashing.
+Since payment collections are tied to "amount of work done" and this is reported by the indexers themselves, there needs to be a mechanism to punish malicious reporting.
+We propose to use slashing.
 For this to be fair we need the "amount of work done" to be verifiable by an arbitrator in the case of a dispute.

 ### Amount of work done

 As an initial iteration of the "amount of work done" proxy we propose to use indexed blocks and subgraph entities.
-In particular the amount to be collected by indexers shall be equal to:
+In particular the amount of payment to be collected by indexers shall be equal to:

 - A price per block indexed (with a different price for each chain).
-These are charged incrementally, i.e. every time a PoI is posted, the indexer collects a payment for the new blocks indexed since the last PoI.
+These are charged incrementally, i.e. every time a POI is posted, the indexer collects a payment for the new blocks indexed since the last POI.
 - A price per extracted entity of the subgraph (same price for each chain).
-These are charged on a recurring basis per unit of time, for the total number of entities on the subgraph at the time the PoI is posted times the time since the last PoI.
+These are charged on a recurring basis per unit of time, for the total number of entities on the subgraph at the time the POI is posted multiplied by the time since the last POI.

 We understand that this approach is vulnerable to some forms of abuse.
 For example, malicious users can deploy subgraphs that are expensive to index but amount to a comparatively small "amount of work done" proxy fee.
 We suggest that indexers stop serving such subgraphs as soon as possible, to minimize the damage done.